Tarsiciosh/EssentialFeed/README.md

-[move `CodableFeedStore` to the new infrastructure folder] [extract reusable CoreData helpers into a separate file] [extract CoreData managed model classes into separate files]
+[move `CodableFeedStore` to the new infrastructure folder] [extract reusable CoreData helpers into a separate file] [extract CoreData managed model classes into separate files] [separate CoreData managed model classes data from helpers with extensions]
 ```